Stages of Relapse Worksheet

 What is a Stages of Relapse Worksheet?

-This worksheet is designed to help recovery individuals and their therapists identify potential risks at various stages of relapse.
+A Stages of Relapse Worksheet is a resource designed to help recovery individuals and their therapists identify potential risks at various stages of relapse.
 It facilitates a deeper understanding of personal triggers and effective coping mechanisms.

 • Enhancing self-awareness about personal relapse triggers.